Analyze bus stop distribution

 The number of bus stops in each subplace is symbolized by various shades of color.
 If a subplace has more bus stops, it is shaded with a darker color.

-A map with the Bus Stops by SubPlace layer
+Bus Stops by SubPlace layer

 However, this dataset covers an area larger than Cape Town.
 To reduce this dataset to the area of interest, you'll use the Overlay Layers tool.